 Arrowhead Elementary School is a public elementary school in Aurora.
 The principal of Arrowhead Elementary School is Heidi Shriver.
-632 students go to Arrowhead Elementary School and identify as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-34% of the 632 students here get reduced lunch prices.
+632 children attend Arrowhead Elementary School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+34% of the 632 students here have subsidized lunches.
 The ratio of students to teachers at Arrowhead Elementary School is 16:1.
 Vassar Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Native American or Native Alaskan||0.8%||0.6%|

 |Students eligible for free or reduced-price lunch program||34%||22%|

 This school is awesome!
 My kids have gone here for 5 years and I am beyond pleased.
 The teachers do above and beyond and I couldn't be more pleased.
 Although their overall test scores are not stellar don't just judge this school by their overall test scores because it does not reflect this school.

 This is the second year my kids have been to this school.
 I am extremely unhappy with the 5th grade teachers.
 They have this ridiculous system where they "mark down" the students for every little thing they do "bad."
 And they will mark them down for every little thing.. as if they expect these kids to be robots.
 Seems to me these teachers have quite the power trip going on.
 It destroys any enthusiasm that my child has for school.
 And it's gotten so ridiculous that I am going to be taking my kids out of this school as soon as possible.
 I don't care for their "system" and also don't appreciate teachers that like to humiliate their students in front of their peers.